-Bown rice has the outer hull removed — they simply polish the rice in water mist tumblers to remove the bran and reveal the white grain inside.
-But it still retains the bran layers that give it a tan colour, chewy texture, and nut-like flavour.
-Retaining the nutrient-dense bran layer makes brown rice a 100% whole grain food, rich in minerals and vitamins, especially the B-complex group.
+Brown rice has the outer hull removed — they simply polish the rice in water mist tumblers to remove the bran and reveal the white grain inside. but it still retains the bran layers which are what give it its tan colour, chewy texture, and nut-like flavour.
+Retaining the nutrient-dense bran layer makes brown rice 100% whole grain, and rich in minerals and vitamins, especially the B-complex group.
 Regular brown rice cooks in 40 to 45 minutes — but the added nutrients and fibre in brown rice makes it well worth the wait!

 For more information about the health benefits of brown rice please click here.

 Due to its starch composition, it is light and fluffy and falls off your fork.
 Its kernel is long and slender and is three to four times longer than its width.
 Long grain rice has no aromatic or floral notes.
-Harvested once per year in the fall, usually in October, it is popular in Mexican dishes.
+Harvested once per year in the fall, usually in October, it is are best for side dishes, pilaffs, and salads, and very popular in Mexican dishes.

 Medium grain rice is two to three times longer than its width, producing a shorter, wider kernel than long grain rice.
-Cooked grains are more moist and tender than long grain, and have a greater tendency to cling together, hence the reason it is referred to as sticky rice.
+Cooked medium grain rice is more moist and tender than long grain, and the grains have a greater tendency to cling together, hence the reason it is referred to as sticky rice.
 It is well suited for paella, desserts, and sushi.
 Medium grain rice is harvested once per year in the fall, usually in October.